amolsood/notes/AWS/EC2/Highlights.md

 - All inbound traffic is blocked by default
 - All outbound traffic is allowed
 - Multiple Security groups can be attached to an EC2 instance
+- Changes to security group takes effect immediately on running instances

 ### BootStrap Scripts

 - Allows to run commands on EC2 instance boot
 - Increases boot time based on commands
 - Helps to automate installation of certain packages/applications
-- Changes to security group takes effect immediately
 - It passes user data to EC2 instance at boot time

 ### Networking